exratione/thywill/README.md

     // Invoked whenever a client disconnects from any process in the cluster.
     Application.prototype.disconnectionFrom = function (clusterMemberId, connectionId, sessionId) {};

-There's also a notification for a mass disconnection on server failure - though admittedly a lot of thought can go into exactly what should be done by the application under that circumstance:
+There's also a notification for any mass disconnection resulting from server process crash or restart.
+Bear in mind that lot of thought can go into exactly what should be done by the application under that circumstance and best practice absolutely depends on the nature of that application:

     // Invoked when a cluster member process fails, thus disconnecting all its
+    // clients - who will immediately be trying to reconnect to other cluster
-    // clients.
+    // members.
     Application.prototype.clusterMemberDown = function (clusterMemberId, connectionData) {};

 The default core ClientInterface implementation keeps track of connected